-- You no longer have to wait with baited breath to see if the record for the world's largest pumpkin was broken this year: weighing in at 2,032 pounds, the largest pumpkin in the world was grown in Napa, California.
-For more giant pumpkins, check out this video of last year's world record breaker, which weighed 2,009 pounds (as the video proclaims: "squashing the competition").
+- You no longer have to wait with baited breath to see if the record for the North America's largest pumpkin was broken this year: weighing in at 2,145 pounds, the pumpkin was grown in Illinois.
 There is something vaguely disquieting about a pumpkin that large.

 - Should you decide to grow your own giant pumpkin, of course there is an iPhone app to assist you: plug in your pumpkin's measurements, and the Giant Pumpkin Weight Estimator app will estimate how heavy it is.